Stick float fishing

 The second method is with a fixed spool reel.
 With the bail arm open trap the line against the spool with your finger and then use the rod to control the floats progress.
 Slowly move the rod to guide the float downstream, at some point release the line move the rod back letting line out then re-trap the line and continue easing the float down.

-Because everything is tight to the float, the slightest bite will register immediately and your strike will connect immediately because there is very little slack between rod and hook.
+Because everything is tight to the float, the slightest bite will register immediately.
+Your strike will connect immediately because there is very little slack between rod and hook.

 Small shot in a shirt button pattern help to create a smooth curve in the line.
 With the shot spread out down the line I believe the rig behaves better and registers bites better.
 Tell tale is just part of this pattern working together.